-These concerns are deepened further when one considers how sensitive results from ORBITA were from a statistical standpoint.
-To better understand this one can perform a simple bootstrap analysis, computing the results that would have been obtained from reanalyzing the data 1000 times, each time resampling patients from the existing experiment with replacement (Efron, 1979).
+Fragility of the findings.
+How sensitive were the results to slight changes in the data?
+To better understand this critical point, one can perform a simple bootstrap analysis, computing the results that would have been obtained from reanalyzing the data 1000 times, each time resampling patients from the existing experiment with replacement (Efron, 1979).
 As raw data were not available to us, we approximated using the normal distribution based on the observed z-score of 1.7.
-The result was that, in 40% of the simulations, stents outperformed placebo with p-values less than 0.05.
-This is not to say that stents really are better on average than placebo in improving exercise time-the data also appear consistent with a null effect.
-The takehome point of this experiment is that the results could easily have gone "the other way", when reporting is forced into a binary classification of statistical significance.
+The result was that, in 40% of the simulations, stents outperformed placebo at a traditional level of statistical significance.
+This is not to say that stents really are better than placebo-the data also appear consistent with a null effect.
+The take-home point of this experiment is that the results could easily have gone "the other way," when reporting is forced into a binary classification of statistical significance, for many different reasons.